2008 India–Pakistan standoff: Pakistani deployments

 The Pakistan military had cancelled all leave.
 Elements of the Pakistan Air Force had been deployed to front line bases.
 The IV Corp, with 60,000 troops, has been deployed to Lahore.
 Pakistan had deployed the 3rd Armored Brigade to Jhelum, and the 10th Infantry Brigade, with 5,000 troops, to Lahore.
 The 10th Division had been deployed to Ichogul and the 11th Division had been deployed to Tilla.
 The Pakistan Army combat brigades had been deployed to Kashmir and the Jammu sector of the border.
 The 14th Division, with 20,000 troops, had been deployed to Kasur and Sialkot.
-The ground forces were logistically and militarily supported by the Pakistan Navy's Punjab contingent and Pakistan Marines forces in else side of Pakistan.
+The ground forces were logistically and militarily supported by the Pakistan Navy's Punjab contingent and Pakistan Marines forces on each side of Pakistan.
 The Pakistan Navy deployed the sizeable unit of its surface fleet and submarines, including PNS Hamza and PNS Khalid, to pick up to intelligence movements and positions of the Indian warships to prevent them to reach near Karachi and coastal areas of Balochistan.